Pure-Storage-Ansible/FlashArray-Collection/README.md

 As Red Hat Ansible Certified Content, this collection is entitled to support through the Ansible Automation Platform (AAP) using the **Create issue** button on the top right corner.
 If a support case cannot be opened with Red Hat and the collection has been obtained either from Galaxy or GitHub, you can raise a GitHub Issue directly with the developers [here](https://github.com/Pure-Storage-Ansible/FlashArray-Collection/issues) or get community help available on the [Ansible Forum](https://forum.ansible.com/).

-If you are a Pure Storage customer, you may log a support call with the Pure Storage Support team ([support\@purestorage.com](mailto:support@purestorage.com?subject=FlashArray-Ansible-Collection))
+If you are a Everpure customer, you may log a support call with the Everpure Support team ([support\@purestorage.com](mailto:support@purestorage.com?subject=FlashArray-Ansible-Collection))

 ## Release Notes